sush5591/NASSCOM--VSD-SOC-design/README.md

 ![image](https://github.com/user-attachments/assets/e0b51f1a-aaf3-469f-be8a-3d63d6ff5983)

 - Core

-   A core is an area in the chip where the fundamental logic of the design is placed.
-It encapsulates all the combinational circuit, soft and hard IPs, and nets.
+   A core represents the central region within a chip where the fundamental logic of the design resides.
+It encompasses all the combinational circuits, both soft and hard Intellectual Properties (IPs), and the interconnecting nets essential for the chip's functionality.

 - Die

-   Die is an area of chip that encapsulates the core and IO pads.
-Die is imprinted multiple times along the silicon area or wafer to increase the throughput.
+   A die is a distinct area on a chip that includes the core logic and IO pads.
+Dies are replicated across the silicon wafer multiple times to enhance manufacturing efficiency and overall throughput.

 - IO Pads

-   IO pads are the pins that act as the source of communication between core and the outside world.
-Pad cells surround the rectangular metal patches where external bonds are made. input,output and power pad.
+  IO pads are pins that facilitate communication between the core and the external environment.
+Pad cells encircle the rectangular metal areas where external connections are established.
+These include input pads, output pads, and power pads.

 - IPs

-    Foundary IPs are manually designed or need some human interference (or intelligence) essentially to define and create them like SRAM, ADC, DAC, PLLs.
+    Foundry IPs, such as SRAM, ADC, DAC, and PLLs, are typically manually designed or require significant human involvement to define and create them.

 - PDKs

-    PDKs are interface between foundary and design engineers.
-PDKs contains set of files to model fabrication process for the design tools used to design IC like device models, DRC, LVS, Physical extraction, layers, LEF, standard cell libraries, timing libraries etc. SkyWater 130nm is the PDK used in this workshop specifically sky130_fd_sc_hd and openLANE is built around this PDK.
+    PDKs (Process Design Kits) serve as the interface between foundries and design engineers.
+They consist of a set of files that model the fabrication process for the design tools used in IC design.
+These files include device models, DRC (Design Rule Checking), LVS (Layout Versus Schematic), physical extraction, layers, LEF (Library Exchange Format), standard cell libraries, timing libraries, and more.
+In this workshop, the SkyWater 130nm PDK, specifically sky130_fd_sc_hd, is used, and OpenLANE is built around this PDK.

 ## Introduction to RISC-V
-ISA: ISA is known as "Instruction Set Architecture".It is merely a means of interacting with the computer.
-Generally speaking, we use coding languages like C, Java, and others to write programs that must be performed by the system, but machines are unable to comprehend these languages.
-Here's when ISA enters the picture.
-The written codes will be translated from assembly language to binary, or machine comprehensible language, using ISA.
-The RISC V ISA is the most recent ISA to be published, and it serves this purpose.
+ISA (Instruction Set Architecture) is a method of interacting with the computer.
+Generally, we use coding languages like C, Java, and others to write programs that need to be executed by the system, but machines cannot understand these languages directly.
+This is where ISA comes into play.
+ISA translates written code from assembly language to binary, or machine-comprehensible language.
+The RISC-V ISA is the most recent ISA to be published, fulfilling this purpose.
 ![image](https://github.com/user-attachments/assets/0eccb7a7-d0b7-4728-b28d-960b0f79be14)

 ## From Software Applications to Hardware

-In real life, we typically interact with application software (apps) to communicate with hardware.
+In real life, we typically interact with application software to communicate with hardware.
 But how does this process work exactly?
 Between the application software and the hardware, there is a layer called system software.
-The applications interface with the system software, which then translates them into a language the hardware can understand, namely binary language.
+The applications interface with the system software, which then translates the instructions into a language the hardware can understand, namely binary language.

 The system software is comprised of several layers:
 ![image](https://github.com/user-attachments/assets/fa977d4d-8ea1-4a3f-9e3d-83d0fec3ad11)

-  -  Operating System (OS): In addition to general tasks like handling input/output operations, memory allocation, and low-level system functions, the OS translates application software into corresponding code in languages such as C, C++, or Java.
+   Operating System (OS): In addition to general tasks like handling input/output operations, memory allocation, and low-level system functions, the OS translates application software instructions into corresponding machine code, enabling the hardware to execute them.
+The OS also manages the execution of programs written in languages such as C, C++, or Java, providing an interface between the software and hardware.

-   - Compiler: The compiler takes the code produced by the OS and converts it into an instruction set (e.g., .exe files).
-These instructions are tailored to the specific type of hardware being used.
+   Compiler: The compiler takes the code written in high-level programming languages and converts it into an instruction set (e.g., .exe files).
+These instructions are tailored to the specific type of hardware being used, allowing the software to be executed efficiently by the hardware.

-   - Assembler: The assembler then converts these executable files into binary language, which the hardware can understand and execute to perform the desired operations.
+   Assembler: The assembler translates the assembly code generated by the compiler into binary language (machine code), which the hardware can understand and execute to perform the desired operations.

 ##  OpenLane: Introduction to Components of Open-Source Digital ASIC Design

 To design an open-source digital ASIC, several key components are required: